acotis/one-down/README.md

 In the clue list, simply write the answer word, then a colon, then the clue you want to give for that word.
 Put one answer/clue pair on each line.

 Clues are automatically marked with their answer lengths.
-If the answer has more than one word, write it that way in the clue line and the length hint will reflect it.
+If the answer has more than one word, or things like hyphens, write it that way in the clue line and the length hint will reflect it.

 Any line with `%%%` causes parsing to stop.
 You can put comments or whatever other junk you want after that line and the tool will ignore it.